tpaulshippy/bowling-scorer/README.md

 ## How to use

 1. Install NPM.
+2. Clone this repository to a local folder.
-2. Navigate to project folder in a console.
+3. Navigate to project folder in a terminal.
-3. Execute "npm"
+4. Execute command "npm install"
-4. Execute "npm start"
+5. Execute command "npm start"

+## How to run tests

+Execute command "npm test"